magmo/apps/packages/tictactoe/notes/ttt.md

 Rock Paper Scissors (henceforth RPS) was the first example of such a game, and is [live on the ropsten test net](https://demo.magmo.com).
 The code is [open source](https://github.com/magmo/rps-poc), and will be the starting point for developing a second game: Tic Tac Toe (henceforth TTT).

 ## Game logic
 With these resources in hand, the first step is to think about the core logic of Tic Tac Toe; the rules of the game that an adjudicator (i.e. a smart contract deployed to a blochcain) must be aware of in order to settle disputes, and that the players must mutually acknowledge in order for the security of the channel to be counterfactually instantiated.
-In ForceMove, to specify the rules of the channel we need only provide a single, pure `validTransition` function reurning a boolean from a pair of arguments, each representing the state of the channel.
+In ForceMove, to specify the rules of the channel we need only provide a single, pure `validTransition` function returning a boolean from a pair of arguments, each representing the state of the channel.

 ### RPS logic
 RPS is a 2 player game based on a simultanous reveal of both player's choice of weapon; the winner is determined by a fixed cyclic ordering of the three weapons.